zicna/rails-programmer-profile-partials/README.md

-# Objectives
+#Objectives
 1. Practice using partials.
 2. Use all the different techniques you've learned in this unit.
-3. Create helper methods in your model to DRY up your views.
+3. DRY up your views with locals

 ## Overview